PRKITINC/web/README.md

 ## Develop

-PRKIT's front-end was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, and based on the Hydra template.
+PRKIT's front-end was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, and very loosely based on the Hydra template.

 Install the dependencies with [Bundler](http://bundler.io/):